ElectricalGang

 Antennas play an important role in any wireless system.
 So the thing to know is that the wireless communication features are based on the feature of the antenna that is used inside the system.

-For example, the operational characteristics of a communication system will trace its origin in the directional characteristics of the antenna.
+For example, the operational characteristics of a communication system will trace its origin to the directional characteristics of the antenna.
 Antennas In many applications the antenna is associated with some basic parameters.
 Sometimes it is called the features or properties of the antenna.
 Some of the features of the antenna are as follows.

 Properties of Types of Antennas: